-Activity Evidence that supports this approach Challenge number(s) addressed PASO Work with parents.
 Hold attendance meetings.
 Support students back into school.
 Home visits to support transition.
 Work with inclusion officer at LEA.
-Provide specific interventions to EEF Parental engagement - communicating with parents effectively and the DFE guidance on 'Improving Schools Attendance - Support for Schools and Local Authorities.
+Provide specific interventions to overcome individual challenges.
+Schools and Local Authorities.
 We follow the strategies and guidance.
-1 overcome individual challenges.
 High quality pastoral team support i.e. nurture Groups, 1:1 support, safeguarding support.
 EEF - mentoring has a 2+ months benefit to students.
 Hattie (2016) - behaviour intervention programmes can have 0.62 effect and specific intervention linked to needs 0.77.
 4, 6 Pastoral support EEF - mentoring has a 2+ months benefit to students.
 Hattie (2016) - behaviour intervention programmes can have 0.62 effect and specific intervention linked to needs 0.77.
-All Supporting the cost of trips, extra curricular, visits.
-EEF Toolkit - Art and Sport participation benefit 2+ months.
-4, 6 Laptops loaned to support students at home PP students are disadvantaged by not having technology to access homework and revision tasks / materials 2

-Increase of PP participation at careers events Hattie (2016) careers intervention can have effect of +0.38.
-3 Increase parental engagement EEF - Positive parental engagement +2 months.
-5 Early booking for PP and calls to them Encourage alternatives when parents have not attended
+All Supporting the cost of trips, extra curricular, visits to improve cultural capital EEF Toolkit - Art and Sport participation benefit 2+ months.
+4, 6 Laptops loaned to support students at home PP students are disadvantaged by not having technology to access homework and revision tasks / materials 2 Increase of PP participation at careers events Hattie (2016) careers intervention can have effect of +0.38.
+3 Increase parental engagement Early booking for PP and calls to them Encourage alternatives when parents have not attended EEF - Positive parental engagement +2 months.
+5